 The Benefits Of Writing Fan-Fiction For Me

 I thought my writing was good at the time, when in reality, it might actually be on par with My Immortal.
-I think the readers at the time might have been humouring me.
-If they were then that was really nice because the encouragement kept me going.
+I think the readers might have been humouring me.
+If they were, then that was really nice because the encouragement kept me going.